-Objective: This degree program offers two different career tracks.
-The core portion of the program is designed to train for entry-level medical assisting/administrative positions.
-Students have the option to choose from two career concentrations: Medical Assisting or Medical Coding.
-Graduates of this program receive not only specialized courses relating to the medical field, but also a solid background in the basic skills necessary for most medical office positions.
-The student realizes the importance of the computer and data processing in the medical field through computer curricula.
-Depending on the career track chosen, graduates will be prepared for positions such as medical assistant, medical secretary, insurance office worker, medical claims processor, medical/hospital coders or records clerk.
+Objective: The core portion of the program is designed to train for entry-level medical assisting/administrative positions.
+Graduates of this program receive not only specialised courses relating to the medical field, but also a solid background in the basic skills necessary for most office positions.
+Graduates will be prepared for positions such as medical assistant or clinical assistant.
 During the final quarter of study, students participate in an externship which will provide them with an opportunity to work in the field under the supervision and evaluation of a cooperating medical facility and the school.
-Estimated program completion is 7 quarters (70 weeks).
+Upon completion of the program, graduates will be eligible to sit for a certification exam as a medical assistant through the AAMA for the CMA certification.
+Program completion is 7 quarters.